kennethleungty/Alcohol-Image-Classifier-fastai/README.md

 Link to view notebook: https://nbviewer.jupyter.org/github/kennethleungty/Alcohol-Image-Classifier-fastai/blob/main/Alcohol_Image_Classifier_Notebook.ipynb

-Link to Medium post: *Coming soon*
+Link to Medium post: https://towardsdatascience.com/classifying-images-of-alcoholic-beverages-with-fast-ai-34c4560b5543

 ## Motivation
 I was interested to test out fastai to setup and run an image classificaton deep learning model.
 Since I am someone who enjoys whisky from time to time, I decided that running a CNN classifier on alcohol images would be a nice topic to work on.
 The code here is mostly adapted from what is already publicly provided by fastai (check it out at https://www.fast.ai/)